lando/blog/content/2024-08-09-diffy-integration.md

   - lando
   - Yuri Gerasymov
 ---

+**NOTE: Lando is not affiliated with and does not receive compensation from Diffy, but we do think it's a cool tool and hope Yuri's post helps Lando users who are curious about visual regression testing.**

 [Diffy](https://diffy.website) is a visual regression testing tool that allows you to take screenshots of your website and compare them so you know what pages changed because of your latest code update.
 It is a great way to validate your updates, theme changes, or any other changes that might affect your site.